silverbios/cs-mikrotik-bouncer-alt/README.md

   or from incoming CrowdSec decisions, but on MikroTik it will have 4h.

-  Yet it is good to quickly expire old address-lists automatically, because new ones will come in with refreshed entries for the same address ips to block.
+  Yet it is good to quickly expire old address-lists automatically, because new ones will come in with refreshed entries for the same address IPs to block.

   Because CrowdSec publishes new lists at least once an hour then that address will be readded to the new list every hour until expires.

-  This helps to avoid having thousands addresses in hundrets address-lists in the MikroTik.
+  This helps to avoid having thousands addresses in hundreds address-lists in the MikroTik.

   Recommended value is at least 3x longer than the frequency you get updates from